braindotai/Deep-Learning-Scratch-Arena/README.md

 ## How to use notebooks provided.
-It is recommended to run notebooks locally on your computer if you have GPU(CUDA) support.
+It is recommended to run notebooks locally on your computer only if you have GPU(CUDA) support, otherwise it'd be quit painfull :O

 If you don't have the GPU, then follow the steps as bellow:-

 - Go to https://colab.research.google.com
 - Sign In using your google account.